GoogleCloudPlatform/gke-jupyter-classroom/README.md

   - build and push all the containers to your repository with the my-images image prefix path

-  `./gke-jupyter-classroom.sh --push-image --image-prefix my-images build`
+  `./gke-jupyter-classroom.sh --push-image --image-prefix my-images build all`
   - short notation
-  `./gke-jupyter-classroom.sh -pi my-images -b`
+  `./gke-jupyter-classroom.sh -pi my-images -b all`

   - create and deploy to a new cluster